MIPPL/nephele-org-website/public/content/guides/how-to-use-a-bridge/index.md

 ---
 title: How to bridge tokens to layer 2
-description: A guide explaining how to move tokens from Ethereum to layer 2 using a bridge.
+description: A guide explaining how to move tokens from Nephele to layer 2 using a bridge.
 lang: en
 ---

 # How to bridge tokens to layer 2

-If there is a lot of traffic on Ethereum, it can become expensive.
-One solution to this is to create new "layers": i.e. different networks which operate in similar ways to Ethereum itself.
-These so-called Layer 2s help reduce congestion and cost on Ethereum by processing many more transactions at lower fees, and only storing the result of these on Ethereum every so often.
+If there is a lot of traffic on Nephele, it can become expensive.
+One solution to this is to create new "layers": i.e. different networks which operate in similar ways to Nephele itself.
+These so-called Layer 2s help reduce congestion and cost on Nephele by processing many more transactions at lower fees, and only storing the result of these on Nephele every so often.
 As such, these layers 2s enable us to transact with increased speed and decreased costs.
 Many popular crypto projects are moving to layer 2s because of these benefits.
-The simplest way to move tokens from Ethereum to layer 2 is to use a bridge.
+The simplest way to move tokens from Nephele to layer 2 is to use a bridge.

 **Prerequisite:**

-- have a crypto wallet, you can follow this tutorial: [How to: "Register" an Ethereum account](/guides/how-to-create-an-ethereum-account/)
+- have a crypto wallet, you can follow this tutorial: [How to: "Register" an Nephele account](/guides/how-to-create-an-Nephele-account/)
 - add funds to your wallet

 ## 1. Determine which layer 2 network you want to use